himedlooff/DragonSlayers-I/index.md

 We are a level 65+ clan.
 We are an active, nice, friendly clan.
 We have a good mix of adults and teenagers.
 Our goal is to provide a **ROCK'IN ACTIVE** clan for active players who love this game and like each other.
 We want to have a fun environment where we can socialize while playing this fun game.
 We want active players who will chat, request and donate a lot.
 Currenly we are recruiting players at level 65+.
 The level of our members are constantly rising, and we will soon raise our level.

-Donation Requirement:
+Donation Requirements:

 1. Keep your donated to received ratio within 1:3 (1 donation : 3 received)
 2. Current minimum donation is 500 (subjected to change as our clan grow)

-Elder Requirement:  (subjected to change as our clan grow)
+Elder Requirements:  (subjected to change as our clan grow)

 1. Donate 700 to get promotion from member to elder
 2. Donate 600 to remain elder